- Goods Replacement, Returnable, Refund Policy

 - Retail Members

-are required to adhere to all other legislation and ordinance related to the sales
+Are required to adhere to all other legislation and ordinance related to the sales of goods.

 - Issue of Receipt

 Member companies are advised to issue proper receipts, where possible, to customers for any purchase of goods.

 Member companies are required to source, carry or sell products which meet basic safety standards stipulated in the legislation.
 When in doubt suppliers should be requested to carry out tests at approved laboratories.
 Members are required to adhere to the Consumer Products Safety Ordinance.